-- the measured variable and its unit: number of defects per 100 pieces, number of complaints per 1000 products, average response time to customer e-mails, …
+- The variable measured and its unit: number of defects per 100 pieces, number of complaints per 1000 products, average response time to customer emails…

 - the objective to be achieved,